Anu Nieminen

 Nieminen first represented Finland at the Olympic level at the 2000 Summer Olympics in Sydney.
 She reached the second round before losing to Kanako Yonekura of Japan.
-In 2004 Olympics, she defeated in the round of 32 to Kaori Mori of Japan.
+In the 2004 Olympics, she was defeated by Kaori Mori of Japan in the Round of 32.
 In 2006, she signed with the Finnish cosmetics company Lumene, along with her husband, professional tennis player Jarkko Nieminen.

 Nieminen competed at the 2008 Olympics, she again reached the second round, this time losing to Huaiwen Xu of Germany.
-In 2012 Olympics, she won her first match against Victoria Montero of Mexico, but lose a match to Tai Tzu-ying of Chinese Taipei, she did not advance beyond the group stages.
-In 2013, she has joined the Lillerød Badminton in Denmark as a coach for the young players.
+In the 2012 Olympics, she won her first match against Victoria Montero of Mexico, but after losing to Tai Tzu-ying of Chinese Taipei, she did not advance beyond the group stages.
+In 2013, she joined the Lillerød Badminton in Denmark as a coach for the young players.